nhorro/tensorflow-crack-classification/README.md

 }
 ```

-For an example of how to consume the API to classify an image, see notebooks/ConsumingMachineModelServiceRESTAPIExample.ipynb (adjust service endpoint).
+An example notebook of how to consume the API to classify an image [is included here](./src/notebooks/CrackClassificationRESTAPIExample.ipynb)

 #### Using the GRPC API